aujjwal-redhat/glusterdocs/docs/Install-Guide/Setup-Bare-metal.md

 ### Setup, Method 2 – Setting up on physical servers

-To set up Gluster on physical servers, we recommend two servers of very modest specifications (2 CPU’s, 2GB of RAM, 1GBE).
+To set up Gluster on physical servers, we recommend two servers of very modest specifications (2 CPUs, 2GB of RAM, 1GBE).
 Since we are dealing with physical hardware here, keep in mind, what we are showing here is for testing purposes.
 In the end, remember that forces beyond your control (aka, your bosses’ boss...) can force you to take that the “just